 Introduction to Unix

-Interoperability principles like POSIX and Single Unix specification came largely into play during the growing incompatibility between the systems.
+Interoperability principles like POSIX and Single Unix specification emerged during the growing incompatibility between the systems.

-The basic philosophies of systems are as below,
+The basic philosophies of systems are as follows:

 - One purpose execution

-- Coiling the Unix systems around core kernel which allows the system and various another process
+- Coiling the Unix systems around the core kernel

 Understanding Unix

-- Unix File: A file from a perspective is a collection of information or data which is stored in the disk.
-Almost all data except the DB perspective are stored as its files.
-The LS command is used to display the files associated in a directory,
+- A file is a collection of stored information or data on the disk.
+All forms of data, except for the DB perspective, are stored as files.
+The LS command displays the files associated with a particular directory.

 Field | Description |